EvgeniyaItkina/FinalProjectTeaShop-React-Node-MongoDB-TS/README.md

    - Registration and login
    - Access to **Favorites** and **Basket** pages
    - Profile management (name and phone)
+   - Includes an authorization check that automatically redirects unauthorized users to the homepage, ensuring secure access to user-specific pages like the shopping basket.

 2. **For Admins**:
    - Product management (create, edit, delete products)